 With a pair of pliers, I pulled the ends off the markers and removed the coloured inserts.
 Some of the inserts slipped out easily when I tipped the marker upside down, but others weren’t so co-operative, so I used the pliers to crack the plastic casing, and tug the insert out.

 Then I snipped up the sponge inserts, and put them in a bowl with a bit of water.

-With my fork, I squished and squeezed those insert pieces until I felt I’d extracted all the colour I could, and I poured it into the matching jar.
+With a fork, I squished the insert pieces until I had extracted all the colour I could, and I poured it into the matching jar.

-Colours so intense, I have to hold some of them up to the light to tell them apart!
+The liquid paint colours are so intense that I have to hold some of them up to the light to tell them apart.

 How to use your liquid watercolor paints:

-You can use your paints full strength, or you can pour a small amount into an ice cube tray, and add a few drops of water to dilute them.
-That’s what I do for the hooligans.
-The ones you see below have been diluted .
+You can use your paints full-strength or you can pour a small amount into an ice cube tray dilute with a few drops of water.

 Preserving your leftover paint: